how to boost struggling readers success with the simple and effective routine of word mapping

 Routine:

-- Ask the child to write the corresponding letter(s) for each sound in the boxes.
+3. Ask the child to write the letter(s) for each sound in the boxes.

 There are all kinds of sound boxes you can use for word mapping.
-I find it good to add some kind of engaging element to lighten the load, especially for our struggling and dyslexic students.
+I find it good to add an engaging element to lighten the load, especially for our struggling and dyslexic students.

 A few engagement ideas:

-- Print out my blending bookmarks with cute characters and use the ideas to bring the fun to word mapping in this resource.
+• Print out my blending bookmarks, pictured below, with cute characters.
+Use the ideas in this resource to bring the fun to word mapping.
+Check it out here.

 2. Word Sorting